federicotdn/kubectl-portal/README.md

 Change `http://` to `https://`, `ws://` or `wss://` when needed.

-## Comparison with kubectl proxy
+## Comparison with kubectl proxy/port-forward

-There is some overlap between how kubectl proxy and kubectl portal can be used.
-This table aims to clear it up to some degree:
+There is some overlap between how kubectl portal/proxy/port-forward can be used in order to send HTTP requests.
+These tables aim to clear it up to some degree:

 <table width="100%">
   <thead>